iWitLab/GPTalyze/README.md

               },
               {"role": "user", "content": text}]
    ```
-  * The propmpt input is sent to the Chat using the `client.chat.completions.create(...)` interface.
+  * The prompt input is sent to the Chat using the `client.chat.completions.create(...)` interface.
 We used the ChatGPT's `gpt-3.5-turbo` language model, as GPT-4 has not been widely released to the public yet.
 The `temperature` variable controls the potential randomness in ChatGPT's answers.
 Here, we set it to medium (`temperature=0.5`), balancing creativity, consistency, and the accuracy of its response.
 A lower temperature would give less creative responses and more expected answers, which could increase the chat's accuracy.
   ```
     # Generate a response
     chat_completion = client.chat.completions.create(